FCE Speaking Archives - EngExam.info

 • There is a number of typical Speaking mistakes.
 Know them to avoid embarrassment and guarantee a higher score.

 • Make sure to use a range of tenses.
 Showing good command of Perfect and Continuous tenses will create much better impression.
-Sticking to simple tenses only might get in the way of getting higher mark.
+Sticking to simple tenses might get in the way of getting a higher mark.

 PDF Click to download this FCE Speaking article in PDF